kozakstar/gulp-bundle/README.md

-# sborka.loc
+# gulp-bundle.loc
-#this is my stream build system
+#this is my gulp build system